 Diabetes is associated with a host of medical complications.
 These include blindness, kidney dysfunction, peripheral vascular problems and even diabetic coma.
 An underwriter assessing a diabetic will usually write to the treating doctor to confirm details of treatment, control, and any complications with the condition.

-Available cover offered by life insurance companies in Australia
+Available life cover in Australia

 An applicant with a stable and managed case of diabetes can usually be offered life cover, subject to an appropriate premium adjustment.